camunda/camunda-docs/versioned_docs/version-8.3/self-managed/identity/deployment/configuration-variables.md

 ### Database configuration

-Identity does require a database to store information about resource-based permissions or multi tenancy configuration.
+Identity does require a database to store information about resource authorization and multi-tenancy.

 | Environment variable         | Description                                         |
 | ---------------------------- | --------------------------------------------------- |